nark/WiredSwift/README.md

 Wired 2.0 stored passwords as **unsalted SHA-1 hashes** and sent them directly over the wire, making them vulnerable to rainbow tables, GPU brute-force, and pass-the-hash attacks.

 Wired 3.0 stores passwords as **SHA-256 hashes with a per-user random salt**.
 Authentication uses a **challenge-response protocol with ECDSA proofs**: the client proves it knows the password without ever transmitting the hash.
 Session salts prevent replay attacks, and a dummy hash is computed on invalid usernames to block timing-based user enumeration.

+#### Offline messaging

+Wired 3.0 can store **private messages for offline users** and deliver them the next time they log in.
+The server acts as a **mailbox**: the sender's client **encrypts the message for the recipient** before the server queues it.

+The server stores only the **encrypted payload** plus basic delivery metadata, then removes messages after **successful delivery**.
+If delivery is interrupted, remaining messages stay queued for the next login.
+Offline messaging and offline-user discovery are **privilege-gated**, with **per-recipient queue limits** to reduce storage-abuse risk.

 #### Admin password